Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 Summary

-A new radar site is being proposed that will track LEO satellites.
 You loaded analytical terrain into your scenario that covers the area in which the radar site is going to be built.
 You then used a Sensor object to create the field of view of the radar.
 You propagated two satellites and generated an access between the sensor and the satellites to create a benchmark access time.
 Next, you placed a Facility object where a new communications radome will be constructed.
 You used the AzEl Mask tool to determine if the radome affects the sensor's field of view.
-Generating another access report, you determined that the radome will affect your overall access time to the satellites.
+Generating another Access report, you determined that the radome will affect your overall access time to the satellites.
 Next, you used the Analysis Workbench Time tool to create a one second interval to be used with a Volumetric object's compute time.
 Then, using the Analysis Workbench Spatial Analysis tool, you created a reference grid inside of an Area Target object and a constrained grid which then applied the Sensor object's constraints to the 3D volume of space.
 You determined that a significant amount of your volume is obscured by the Earth, terrain and the radome.

 On your own